AribMuhtasim21/BMICalculator-by-AribMuhtasim21/Readme.md

 #### Note: Only The Tkinter Library was used to put this together.
 <br>

-*Please, give credit to me when sharing this file by giving the name of the repo and me.
+*Please, give credit to me when sharing this file by giving the name of the repo.
 I'm not using a license for this file, but still you shall credit me or I get hurt* 😞